mwhittaker/papers/papers/diaconu2013hekaton.md

    multiversion concurrency control, each tuple is annotated with a logical begin and end timestamp.
 2. **Links for indexes.** Hekaton uses lock-free hash indexes and Bw-tree indexes.
-Multiple tuple versions that share the same index key are linked together.
+Every Hekaton tuple contains one link column for every index which links together the tuples that share the same index key.
+This is similar to how the Linux kernel embeds linked lists into data items.
 3. **The tuple's data.** Duh.

-Reads are issued at particular logical time and scan through all index entries matching the specified key.
+Reads are issued at particular logical time and scan through all index entries matching the specified key by following the index links.
 Though all entries are scanned, only those whose begin and end timestamp envelope the read timestamp are read.

 When a transaction deletes a tuple, it temporarily writes its transaction id into the tuples end timestamp.
 Similarly, when a transaction inserts a tuple,